Nevenall/gulp-bookshelf/devlog.md

 app shell styling
-what's the most effective way to do so? maybe have a specific style sheet for the appshell if we put it in the app as a global, it would affect page components it would be nice to put it in one place maybe if the app styles were imported in the compoent itself, that would work, right?
+what's the most effective way to do so? maybe have a specific style sheet for the app shell if we put it in the app as a global, it would affect page components it would be nice to put it in one place maybe if the app styles were imported in the component itself, that would work, right?

 ## 4.4.2020